ninakali/flourish-pc/beyond/toyprog/readme.md

   * SUB reg - R0 = R0 - Reg; sets the carry flag
   * ADD reg - R0 = R0 + Reg; sets the carry flag; useful for left shift
   * JCC reg - jump to address from the register if carry is set (clears the carry flag)

-STOP command is using useless "LDA R0" opcode.
-There's "STA R0" opcode unused.
+  * STOP command is using useless "LDA R0" opcode.
+  * Right shift is cheap to implement, but it is needed for fast multiplication and division.
+It uses "STA R0" opcode.

 That means, the commmand ROM is 3 bits of commands + 3 bits of register addresses.
 Input tape will need to have "constants" loaded at the beginning of the program.